 Linehan was sentenced to 99 years in prison but her verdict was overturned in 2011.
 She is now free and speaking with the press.
 On 48 Hours, Linehan cries: “There’s nothing I can do to make people believe me or like me.”
 She admits with a smile “I might be a witch but a sociopath I am certainly not.”
-48 Hours airs Saturdays at 9pm on CBS.The BEST SALES on Amazon NOW ]
+48 Hours airs Saturdays at 9pm on CBS.Up to 70% off on Hottest Amazon Deals]